microsoft/fluentui-react-native/docs/pages/Guides/UpdatingCompose.md

 }
 ```

 The `slotProps` property only takes care of the properties of `settings` that are named after slots.
-For migrating the token portions, see guidance on how to migrate the customize API [here](./UpdatingCustomize.md).
+For migrating the token portions, you can add a `token` propery with the customized tokens defined.
+The contnet of the `token` property would be what you would pass into the customize API.
+See guidance on how to migrate the customize API [here](./UpdatingCustomize.md).

 ### Replacing `usePrepareProps`